PhD Projects Available

 Stacks Image 60

-The work will be supervised by Prof Douglas Paul as part of a prestigious Royal Academy of Engineering Chair in Emerging Technologies aiming to deliver a mobile phone sized quantum navigator.
-The work will include designing devices, being trained to fabricate devices in the James Watt Nanofabrication Centre combined characterisation of the devices using electronic and optical techniques.
+The work will be supervised by Prof Douglas Paul as part of a prestigious Royal Academy of Engineering Chair in Emerging Technologies and an EPSRC Programme Grant "Chip-scale atomic systems for a quantum navigator" aiming to deliver a quantum navigator that could fit inside a mobile phone.
+The work will include being trained in the micro- and nano-fabrication of devices in the James Watt Nanofabrication Centre cleanroom combined with simulation and full characterisation of the devices using electronic and optical techniques.
 The successful student will be working in a research group with access to the top researchers in academia and industry from the UK Quantum Technology programme and internationally through collaborations.
+They will also be able to present their work at some of the top international conferences in quantum technology.

 How to Apply: Please refer to the following website for details on how to apply: